bvarnai/drs/demo/README.md

     ```bash
     docker-compose run --rm drs-client
     ```
-3. Verifing the connection the client shell
+3. Verifying the connection the client shell (this will immediately close the connection as well)
     ```bash
-    ssh drs-server
+    ssh drs-server exit
     ```

 ## Use